socomsystems/documentation/developer_manual/app/events.rst

 Events
 ======

-Events are used to communicate between different aspects of the Nextcloud eco system.
-They are used in the Nextcloud server internally, for server-to-apps communcation as well as inter-app communication.
+Events are used to communicate between different aspects of the cyfrSpaces eco system.
+They are used in the cyfrSpaces server internally, for server-to-apps communcation as well as inter-app communication.

 Overview
 --------

-The term "events" is a bit broad in Nextcloud and there are multiple ways of emitting them.
+The term "events" is a bit broad in cyfrSpaces and there are multiple ways of emitting them.

 * `OCP event dispatcher`_
 * `Symfony event dispatcher`_